factom-protocol/FIS/FIS/DID.md

 *Notes:*

--   Explicitly did not include "\@context" in the content as the resolver can add this when creating the DID document for a given schema version
+-   Explicitly did not include *"@context*" in the content as the resolver can add this when creating the DID document for a given schema version
 -   Our DID Method Spec version determines the DID Spec version that we return

 ___